MihinP/WEHI_Latex_Template/README.md

 ### Template Customization

 1. **Personal Information**
-   - Open `frontmatter/title.tex`
-   - - In `main.tex` you will find some variable definitions, fill them in according to your thesis and the document will update all occurrences automatically.
+   - In `main.tex` you will find some variable definitions, fill them in according to your thesis and the document will update all occurrences automatically.
 Update the following fields:
      - Thesis title
      - Your full name
      - Department/Lab information